 In addition, practical familiarity with the following or the ability to refer to other references and documentation for the following is also required:

 If you aren’t familiar with these technologies or are uncomfortable referring to available documentation on your own, logic and experience both dictate that you will have significant difficulty with this course.

-As a concrete example for calibration purposes: If asked to write a TCP client that connects to a remote endpoint and engages in a simple binary proof-of-work protocol from a grammar-based specification, this should take on the order of one hour rather than on the order of a week’s time.
+As a concrete example for calibration purposes: If asked to write a TCP client that connects to a remote endpoint and engages in a simple binary proof-of-work protocol from a grammar-based specification, this should take on the order of a couple of hours rather than a week.

 Cheating.
 Work submitted for grading must represent your own effort.
 Group work is not allowed unless a problem statement specifically states otherwise.
 Similarly, use of third-party content (for code, whether as a library, service, or in source form) is only permissible in the context of the allowances explicitly made as part of a problem statement.
 “Use” in this context refers not only to copying in the cut-and-paste sense, but any content derived from third-party work.
 A non-exhaustive list of plagiarism examples include:

 - Copying third-party code verbatim that was published in an online source code repository, forum, or other reference site such as GitHub, GitLab, Stack Overflow, Wikipedia, or similar

 - Adapting an algorithm found in third-party code published online

 - Collaborating on code with other students, such as adapting code written by another student or working together on a shared code base at any point